Beyond the Pixel: a Photometrically Calibrated HDR Dataset for Luminance and Color Prediction: Visualizing the dataset

 \subsection{Entire scene}

-We represent an entire \ang{360} panorama as its mean spherical illuminance (MSI) ~\cite{ILV2020} and temperature (cf. supplementary).
+We represent an entire \ang{360} panorama as its mean spherical illuminance (MSI) ~\cite{ILV2020} and CCT (cf. supplementary).
 The correlation between both quantities and their distributions over the entire dataset is presented in \cref{fig:jointplot_temperature_illuminance_whole_pano}.
-As can be observed in \cref{fig:jointplot_temperature_illuminance_whole_pano}, the majority of panoramas in the dataset possess relatively low MSI and temperature (bottom-left quadrant in the plot).
-Indeed, the median MSI and temperature of the dataset are \valeur{\SI{461}{\lux}} and \valeur{\SI{3654}{\K}} respectively.
-As illustrated in \cref{fig:distribution_illuminance_examples,fig:distribution_temp_examples} which show visual examples sorted by MSI and temperature respectively.
-For example, \cref{fig:distribution_illuminance_examples} shows that scenes with lower MSI correspond to basements and bedrooms with closed curtains and indoor artificial lighting (incandescent, compact fluorescent and/or ``soft white'' LED), whereas scenes with higher MSI correspond to well-lit public spaces, often containing very bright ceiling lights or large windows on a sunny day.
-Similarly, \cref{fig:distribution_temp_examples} illustrates that scenes with lower temperature have predominantly artificial lighting, whereas higher temperatures can be due to strong outdoor lighting from windows and/or more neutral surface reflectance.
+As can be observed in \cref{fig:jointplot_temperature_illuminance_whole_pano}, the majority of panoramas in the dataset possess relatively low MSI and CCT (bottom-left quadrant in the plot).
+Indeed, the median MSI and CCT of the dataset are \valeur{\SI{461}{\lux}} and \valeur{\SI{3654}{\K}} respectively. \Cref{fig:distribution_illuminance_examples,fig:distribution_temp_examples} illustrate the dataset, showing visual examples sorted by MSI and CCT respectively.
+For example, \cref{fig:distribution_illuminance_examples} shows that scenes with lower MSI correspond to basements and bedrooms with curtains and artificial lighting (incandescent, compact fluorescent and/or ``soft white'' LED), whereas scenes with higher MSI correspond to well-lit public spaces, often containing very bright ceiling lights or large windows on a sunny day.
+Similarly, \cref{fig:distribution_temp_examples} illustrates that scenes with lower CCT have predominantly artificial lighting, whereas higher CCT can be due to strong outdoor lighting from windows and/or more neutral surface reflectance.